ceberle00/startup/README.md

 For this deliverable I properly styled the application into its final appearance.

-Header, footer, and main content body
+- Header, footer, and main content body
-Made the background color consisent and hopefully it doesn't clash Navigation elements - I dropped the underlines and changed the color for anchor elements.
+- Made the background color consisent and hopefully it doesn't clash
+- Navigation elements - I tried to make all the buttons similar colors and shapes, although it's still a bit obvious it's a link
+- Responsive to window resizing - sort of?
+Some of the parts work as they're supposed to but others will take more time to get right
-Application elements - Used good contrast and whitespace, tried to put the buttons all in the same place and make the buttons stand out
+- Application elements - Used good contrast and whitespace, tried to put the buttons all in the same place and make the buttons stand out
-Application text content - Consistent font
+- Application text content - Consistent font
-Application images - Made them surround the title
+- Application images - Made them surround the title